 So what does social media actually track and what does this mean for you?

-No matter what your answers to these questions are, you should always be thinking ‘what are the reasons for these metrics, and how can I optimize them?’
+No matter what your answers to these questions are, you should always be thinking ‘what are the reasons for these metrics, and how can I optimise them?’

 With over 3 billion daily active users on social media, that’s around 42% of the population, a figure that is ever-increasing, it’s vital that brands understand the importance and potential impact of a positive social media presence.
 Why?
 Because social platforms are where your audience resides; where they talk, interact, share feelings, experiences and review, well, everything.